GeorgeGrig/Youtube-Playlist-Downloader/README.md

 # Youtube Playlist Downloader
-Download new videos added to the target playlist every day at a certain time
+Download new videos added to the target playlist every day at a certain time.
+Also included: Download whole playlist or Download whole album and split it to it's chapter.

 ## Getting started
 * In order to run the script you need to install all the required prerequisites.